-- (a) Parties are free to agree on the language of the proceedings to be either English or French, or both.
+(a) Parties are free to agree on the language of the proceedings to be either English or French, or both.
 Failing such agreement, the Panel shall determine the language of the proceedings, taking into consideration all relevant circumstances of the case.
-Prior to the appointment of the Panel, if Parties cannot agree, the language of the proceedings shall be deemed to be the official language in which the Request was filed. - (b) Unless otherwise agreed by the Parties, the language specified in accordance with Subsection 3.7(a) shall apply to all administrative forms submitted by the Parties, notifications and communications, written statements and briefs, affidavits, administrative meetings, minutes, hearings, orders and awards, and other arbitral proceedings.
-Subject to Subsection 3.7(e), a Party may file a document in a language other than French or English if accompanied by a certified translation into one or the other official languages. - (c) On its own initiative or at the request of a Party, the Panel may order that all or part of the documentary evidence or exhibits shall be accompanied by a certified translation into the language of the proceedings.
+Prior to the appointment of the Panel, if Parties cannot agree, the language of the proceedings shall be deemed to be the official language in which the Request was filed.

+- (b) Unless otherwise agreed by the Parties or ordered by the Panel, the language specified in accordance with Subsection 3.7(a) shall apply to all administrative forms submitted by the Parties, notifications and communications, written statements and briefs, affidavits, administrative meetings, minutes, hearings, orders and awards, and other arbitral proceedings.
+Subject to Subsection 3.7(e), a Party may file a document in a language other than French or English if accompanied by a certified translation into one or the other of French and English. - (c) On its own initiative or at the request of a Party, the Panel may order that all or part of the documentary evidence or exhibits shall be accompanied by a certified translation into the language of the proceedings.
 The Panel shall have the authority to rule on any issues regarding the language of the proceedings and translation. - (d) When a Party is required by these rules or ordered by the Panel to supply a translation of a document, failure to submit the translation by the time limit prescribed by the Panel may result in the submissions in their original language to be disregarded by the Panel. - (e) The costs of translation into the language of the proceedings of any document to be submitted by a Party shall be borne by that Party.
+Any SO required to comply with the Official Languages Act is responsible for any translation and associated costs outlined in Subsection 3.7(b).
 The SDRCC may, at its own discretion, cover all or a portion of translation costs between French and English. - (f) Notwithstanding Subsection 3.7(e), a Party shall be responsible, at all times, for the cost of any translation which may be required for the benefit of its legal representative.